Hexagon/pup/docs/index.md

 > **Note** Programmatic usage, process telemetry, and IPC are currently available only when running Deno client processes.

-Pup is centered on a single configuration file, ideally named pup.json or pup.jsonc, which manages all aspects of the processes to be executed, including their execution methods and logging handling.
+Pup is centered on a single configuration file, ideally named `pup.json` or `pup.jsonc`, which manages all aspects of the processes to be executed, including their execution methods and logging handling.

 ## Table of Contents